-[7] The Appellants were represented by Mr. Douglas Odyek of M/s Kunihiira & Co Advocates.
-The Respondent did not appear in court for hearing despite being served with a hearing notice.
-Counsel for the Appellant submitted that since the appeal is not contested, it should be granted.
+[7] The Appellants were represented by Ms. Elizabeth Aloyo of M/s Kunihiira & Co Advocates and the 1st Respondent was represented by Mr. Sam Blick Okello of the legal Department of the 1st Respondent.
+The 2nd Respondent did not appear in court for hearing despite being served with a hearing notice.
+The matter thus proceeded ex parte against the 2nd Respondent.
+At the hearing, counsel for the Appellant applied to abandon ground 4 of the appeal which prayer was granted.